Hridya2001/aws-csv-data-pipeline/README.md

 ## Project Workflow

 1. Source CSV File

-   A CSV file is manually uploaded to the source S3 bucket "csv-raw-data-bucket"
+   The process begins when I manually uploads a CSV file to the source S3 bucket, named "csv-raw-data-bucket".
+This bucket acts as the initial storage point for raw, unprocessed data.

 2. Lambda Trigger & Preprocessing

    The S3 upload event triggers an AWS Lambda function, which:
     - Reads the raw CSV file.
     - Performs necessary preprocessing.
     - Saves the processed output to another S3 bucket "csv-processed-data-bucket"

 3. Glue Crawler & ETL Job

+   Glue Crawler
+      An AWS Glue Crawler is configured to scan the "csv-processed-data-bucket".
+When run:

+      It automatically detects the schema of the processed CSV data.

-   A Glue Crawler scans the processed data and creates a table in the AWS Glue Data Catalog.
+      It creates or updates a table in the AWS Glue Data Catalog, making the data queryable using services like Glue, Athena, or Redshift Spectrum.

-   A Glue Visual ETL Job (SQL-based transformation only) is run on this table.
+   Glue ETL Job

-   The job output is stored in the final S3 bucket "csv-final-data-bucket".
+      After the crawler finishes, a Glue ETL job is triggered.
+This job uses the Visual ETL editor, where only SQL-based transformations are applied—no PySpark or Python scripts are involved.

+      Within this job, it can:

+   - Run SELECT queries with filters or joins.

+   - Aggregate data (e.g., GROUP BY operations).

+   - Create derived columns or remove unnecessary ones.

+The transformed dataset is then saved into a third S3 bucket named "csv-final-data-bucket", which stores the final, analysis-ready data.

-5. Visualization in QuickSight
+4. Visualization in QuickSight

-   The final transformed dataset is connected to Amazon QuickSight.
+   Finally, the clean and transformed data in "csv-final-data-bucket" is connected to Amazon QuickSight, AWS’s business intelligence tool.

-   Dashboards and visuals are created using the final output.
+   Using QuickSight, it can:

+   Build interactive dashboards and visualizations (bar charts, tables, pie charts, maps, etc.).

+   Share insights with stakeholders.

+   Enable data-driven decision-making using real-time dashboards based on your CSV input.

 ## IAM Roles and Policies Used